obonaventure/cnp3/book-2nd/principles/sharing.rst

 .. [#fpps] Some examples of the performance of various types of commercial networks nodes may be found in http://www.cisco.com/web/partners/downloads/765/tools/quickreference/routerperformance.pdf and http://www.cisco.com/web/partners/downloads/765/tools/quickreference/switchperformance.pdf

 .. [#fadjust] Some networking technologies allow to adjust dynamically the bandwidth of links.
 For example, some devices can reduce their bandwidth to preserve energy.
 We ignore these technologies in this basic course and assume that all links used inside the network have a fixed bandwidth.

+.. [#fcredit] In this section, we focus on congestion control mechanisms that regulate the transmission rate of the hosts.
+Other types of mechanisms have been proposed in the literature.
+For example, `credit-based` flow-control has been proposed to avoid congestion in ATM networks [KR1995]_.
+With a credit-based mechanism, hosts can only send packets once they have received credits from the routers and the credits depend on the occupancy of the router's buffers.

+.. [#fflowslink] For example, the measurements performed in the Sprint network in 2004 reported more than 10k active TCP connections on a link, see https://research.sprintlabs.com/packstat/packetoverview.php.
+More recent information about backbone links may be obtained from caida_ 's realtime measurements, see e.g.  http://www.caida.org/data/realtime/passive/

 .. include:: /links.rst